Oh my, where to start? It has always seemed a pity to me that we need to make mistakes from which to learn.

 Between haircuts, at the salon, I regularly cut my own hair when it is at the stage that I cannot bear it anymore.
 I just strip off, in the bathroom, position a mirror so that I can see the back of my head, and off I go.

-My mother lost her mother to Motor Neuron Disease when Mom was 16, and so she didn’t have a lot of experience of learning to cook for a family.
+My mother lost her mother to Motor Neuron Disease when Mom was 16, so she didn’t have a lot of experience in learning to cook for a family.

 After her mother died, Mom.
-And her father moved to Durban into a private hotel, so she had no chance to learn to cook there either.
+Her father moved to Durban into a private hotel, so she had no chance to learn to cook there either.

-Mom and dad married cooking was a huge learning curve for her.
-Imagine my father’s surprise when he bought some spanspek (melon) home for Mom and she boiled them.
+Mom and Dad married cooking was a huge learning curve for her.
+She certainly had to LEARN FROM MISTAKES, Imagine my father’s surprise when he bought some spanspek (melon) home for Mom and she boiled them.
 She hadn’t a clue what they were.
 My father never let her forget it.

 Four children later gave her plenty of experience in cooking and baking.